kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 ### Upgrade / Downgrade Strategy

-Kube-proxy and DNS must be updated to a supported version before MCS services may be used.
-To take advantage of MCS DNS, the DNS provider must be upgraded to a version that implements the MCS spec.
-Kube-proxy MCS support will be guarded by a `MultiClusterServices` feature gate.
-When enabled, kube-proxy will watch the `serviceimports.multicluster.k8s.io` CRD.
-MCS support will be dynamically enabled and disabled as the CRD is created and deleted.
+- DNS Provider: To take advantage of MCS DNS (`<svc>.<ns>.svc.clusterset.local`), the DNS provider (e.g. CoreDNS with the multicluster plugin) must be upgraded to a version that implements the MCS DNS specification.
+- mcs-controller: That implementor of MCS API must be deployed and configured to watch `ServiceExport` resources and create/manage derived `ServiceImport` objects and their associated `EndpointSlice` objects in each importing cluster.
 <!--
 If applicable, how will the component be upgraded and downgraded?
 Make sure this is in the test plan.